Web guest checkout

 I was asked to reduce drop-off by letting guests complete purchases.

-With further research, it revealed that friction wasn’t the real blocker - trust was.
+It revealed that friction wasn’t the real blocker - trust was.

 I reframed the problem and led improvements to form UX and strategic flow design.